james2doyle/raylib-luajit-generated/README.md

 ## Building `raylib/init.lua` from API files

 This is a work in progress as well.
-It uses [Lune (a luau script runtime)](https://lune-org.github.io/docs) to generate the file as it allows for string interpolation and a few other nice additions.
+It uses regular Lua 5.4 to generate the file.
+Make sure `lpeg` is installed.
+You can install it with `luarocks install lpeg`.

 It is super rough right now but it does work and generates a `init.lua` file with comments and docblocks!